plblum/jivs/README.md

             severity: ValidationSeverity.Severe
         });
         ```
-        `validator()` returns another object with these methods to further modify the validator.
+        `validator()` returns another object with these methods to further modify the validator:

         + `and()` - combine a condition with an existing validator's condition using an AND operator.
             ```ts
             // from the business rules